 When should I print a temperature tower

 You should print a temperature tower for each filament brand and type you use.
-For example, if you use HATCHBOX and Overture PLA filament, you would want to print a temperature tower for each of those even though they are both PLA because they are made differently and have different specs.
+For example, if you use HATCHBOX and Overture PLA filament (both available on Amazon), you would want to print a temperature tower for each of those even though they are both PLA because they are made differently and have different specs.